 Economic Momentum: Megan Moriarty

 Megan Moriarty is the winner of the Economic Momentum Award for her work as the Owner and Manager of Fenton Street Market.
 Ms. Moriarty participated as a vendor in the market in 2009 and then acquired the company in 2011.
-Megan led efforts in 2012 to keep the market in downtown Silver Spring when increased costs threatened to force it to move from its Veterans Plaza location.
-She has created an active vendor network to help small business owners share information, grow their businesses, and build a sense of camaraderie, making it unique within the usually competitive market world.
-Prior to FSM, was a staff member at IMPACT Silver Spring, where she worked to build community networks in Wheaton.
+In 2012, Ms. Moriarty led efforts to keep the market in downtown Silver Spring when increased costs threatened to force it to move from its Veterans Plaza location.
+She has created an active vendor network to help small business owners share information, grow their businesses, and build a sense of camaraderie, making Fenton Street Market unique within the usually competitive market world.
+Prior to Fenton Street Market, Ms. Moriarty was a staff member at IMPACT Silver Spring, where she worked to build community networks in Wheaton.

 Civic Momentum: Jessica Weiss

 Jessica Weiss is the winner of the Civic Momentum Award for her work as the Founder and Executive Director of Growing SOUL, an organization that focuses on the creation of a just, interconnected, and sustainable food system for Montgomery Country.
-Ms. Weiss’ accomplishments include organizing panel discussions for both The Global Food Crisis for the Silver Spring GreenFest and the Corporate Volunteer Council in 2014.
-Ms. Weiss' work also includes creating job training and other opportunities for the homeless, signing off on over 1500 Student Service Learning hours and 350 apprentice hours, and 7,500 volunteer hours for the community-at-large.
+Her accomplishments include organizing panel discussions for both The Global Food Crisis for the Silver Spring GreenFest and the Corporate Volunteer Council in 2014.
+Ms. Weiss's work also includes creating job training and other opportunities for the homeless.
+Frurthermore, Ms. Weiss has signed off on over 1,500 Student Service Learning hours, 350 apprentice hours, and 7,500 volunteer hours for the community-at-large.
 For the past four years, Ms. Weiss has ben doing all of her good work as a volunteer.

 Please join us in congratulating this year's Momentum Award Winners!